• Skip to primary navigation

 Instructions

-3. Bake until bars are golden brown and the top is shiny and slightly cracked.
-About 35 minutes for an 8-inch pan and 30 minutes for a 9×13-inch pan.
+4. Bake until the bars are golden brown and the top is shiny and slightly cracked, about 30 minutes.

-Lift bars out of the pan with the overhanging parchment paper.
-Place bars on a cutting board and cut into squares with a sharp knife.
+When cool, lift the bars out of the pan with the overhanging parchment paper.
+Cut into squares with a sharp knife.
 When cut, the bars might look underbaked.
 That's normal.
 They are very moist and buttery.

 Recipe Notes

-Gluten-free flour.
+Gluten-Free Flour.
 Use a gluten-free flour blend that contains xanthan gum.
-If yours doesn’t whisk ¼ teaspoon into the flour along with the baking powder and salt.
+If yours doesn’t whisk ¼ teaspoon into the flour before using.

 Butter.
-Allow the melted butter to cool slightly before adding it to the brown sugar.
-For dairy-free bars, use a dairy-free butter.
+Cool the butter slightly before adding it to the brown sugar.

 Nuts.
 Toast nuts on a baking sheet in a 350°F oven for about 10 minutes.
 Remove nuts from the oven when they are golden brown and aromatic.
 Allow nuts to cool before chopping.